Microsoft Customer Agreement

 In addition, you may also have:

 Let's start with the simplest of them all – Office servers.
+Even though Jennifer no longer had them, they're worth discussing.

 Office Servers

-How was she still compliant?
-It may not be evident if you are not a Microsoft licensing professional.
-Microsoft 365 E3 and E5 plans, when you procure them through an Enterprise Agreement, permit you to run unlimited Office servers on-premise for all the licensed users.
+Microsoft 365 E3 and E5 plans, when procured through an Enterprise Agreement, allow you to run unlimited on-premises Office servers for all licensed users.

 Please remember: at this stage, we aren't making any decisions yet.
 We are only writing down our options.